 Phedimus aizoon var. floribundus (Nakai) H.Ohba

-Phedimus aizoon var. floribundus is a perennial succulent plant, up to 16 inches (40 cm) tall with blade elliptic-lanceolate leaves.
-They are green with with dark red edges, up to 3 inches (7.5 cm) long and up to 0.8 inch (2 cm) wide.
-The stems are topped with light yellow flower clusters.
+Phedimus aizoon var. floribundus, formerly known as Sedum aizoon var. floribundum, is a succulent plant with upright, usually unbranched stems that grow from a thick woody rootstock.
+The stems grow up to 20 inches (50 cm) tall.
+Leaves are green with dark red edges, up to 2.8 inches (7 cm) long and up to 1 inch (2.5 cm) wide.
+In summer, the stems are topped with clusters of light yellow star-shaped flowers.

 - Back to genus Phedimus

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus